How to Use the Google Meet Recorder

 • AI Analysis: Spotlight summaries, call dynamics, coaching insights, and psychology analysis are generated automatically.

-The call appears in your Calls page with the source "Google Meet Bot" once processing completes.
+The call appears in your Calls page with the source "Chrome Extension" once processing completes.

 Frequently Asked Questions